 – Poor graphics and performance

-Not only Pixel Slate fits seamlessly in the modern corporate offices due to its ambient dark Midnight Blue body, but also, it’s anodized aluminum chassis is strong enough to withstand any force.
-The 12.3-inch display can produce a great detail of color, as well as a resolution at about 3000×2000.
+Pixel Slate fits seamlessly in the modern corporate offices due to its ambient dark Midnight Blue body.
+It’s anodized aluminum chassis is strong enough to withstand any force.
+The 12.3-inch display can produce a great detail of color and a resolution of about 3000×2000.
 The brightness is spectacular when viewed from decent angles.
-It has probably one of the best touchscreens which skim through Google Doc or anything quite spontaneously without any halt.
+It has probably one of the best touchscreens, which skim through Google Doc or anything quite spontaneously without any halt.
 Without the keyboard attached, this massive functional device weighs around 1.6 pounds.
 Hence, it is the lightest Chromebook indeed.

-Its touchscreen is one of the best touchscreens which response tremendously fast to any swipe-up gestures.
+Its touchscreen is one of the best touchscreens, which response tremendously fast to any swipe-up gestures.
 However, it sacrifices its performance to the JetStream test with a score of 146.84 behind Surface Pro 6 and iPad Pro.
 Games involving high-end graphics like PUBG undergo stuttering in this Chromebook.
-With a lot of ports, USB 3.0 adapter can be connected to Type-C port to identify any external storage, and it will recognize the device and transfer data, unlike most Chromebook or iPad.
+A USB 3.0 adapter can be connected to a Type-C port with many ports to identify any external storage.
+It will recognize the device and transfer data, unlike most Chromebook or iPad.

 Al, Pixel Slate’s Google assistant, recognizes your handwriting and transcribes your handwriting into any note-based apps.
 This unique feature enables it to be listed in the best Chromebook list without any doubt.
 You can also circle on an image, and it can bring out the best possible outcomes.
 However, Bluetooth seems to disappear quite frequently in certain headsets, according to Google representatives.
 The headphone and keyboard cannot get hold of Bluetooth for longer if used together.